akshaykale/watson-bot-example/README.md

 # watson-bot-example
-Watson bot to search and book golf course using gora APIs.
+Viber chat interface to interact with watson conservation APIs.

 ### Setup
 > create `config` directory for storing the configurations.<br>